Justin Hunter: Professional career

+Pre-draft

 Coming out of Tennessee, Hunter was projected by the majority of NFL analysts and scouts to be a first or second round pick.
 He received an invitation to the NFL Combine and completed all the required drills except for the three-cone and bench press due to a shoulder and calf injury.
 On March 20, 2013, he participated at Tennessee's pro day and performed the broad jump, three-cone drill, and vertical for scouts and representatives.
 Representatives from all 32 NFL teams attended including the Pittsburgh Steeler's head coach Mike Tomlin and offensive coordinator Todd Haley to scout Justin Hunter, Cordarrelle Patterson, Tyler Bray, and eight other prospects.
 He was ranked as the second best wide receiver prospect available in the draft by NFLDraftScout.com and the third best wide receiver by NFL analyst Mike Mayock.